-Perfect World ice cream has no added sugar, is wheat free, vegan, and kosher certified.
+Perfect World ice cream is vegan, has no added sugar, is wheat-free and is kosher certified.
 It is available in Tesco and Ocado.
-It claims to be the world’s first healthy premium non dairy ice cream.
-Perfect World Ice Cream has won several awards, including the children’s award at the 2016 Free From Awards, and best Dairy Free ice cream at the Nourish 2018 awards.
+It claims to be the world’s first healthy premium non-dairy ice cream.
+Perfect World Ice Cream has won several awards, including the children’s award at the 2016 Free From Awards, and Best Dairy Free Ice Cream at the Nourish 2018 awards.

-Nexus have led three rounds of investment in the company.
+Nexus has led three rounds of investment in the company.

 As is to be expected, not all investments work out.
 Two of the 20 investments made since 2014 in the Nexus overall venture portfolio have failed.